 That earlier, warmer weather also meant they could sow crops in May rather than June, extending the growing season by a month and avoiding the late-summer cold snaps that sometimes destroyed their harvests.
 Tsering’s family had suffered these late summer crop losses during his childhood.
 “We had nothing to eat.
 No seed,” he recalls.

 But to plant that early, they needed water.
 Like Kumik, Stongde’s water originated from a glacier above town, known as Sultennong.
 Though also shrinking because of warmer weather, Sultennong still filled the town’s irrigation channels each summer.
 But its melting snowpack didn’t begin flowing until June.
 So Tsering came up with a plan for storing water over the winter months by freezing it, then tapping it for irrigation in May.
-He had heard that an
+He had heard that an engineer in the city of Leh, two days by bus across several mountain passes, had improved harvests this way.

 Global warming is a lottery, with benefits for some compensating in part for harm to others.